The Power of Tests for Detecting $p$-Hacking: Monte Carlo Simulations

 \subsubsection{Power Curves}

-In this section, we present power curves for the different data generating processes (DGPs).
+In this section, we present figures showing how power varies with the fraction of $p$-hackers, $\tau$, referred to as power curves, for the different data generating processes (DGPs).
 For covariate and instrument selection, we focus on the results for $K=3$ in the main text and present the results for larger values of $K$ in Appendix \ref{app:additional_simulation_results}.
-The nominal level is 5\% for all tests.
+We focus on two-sided tests in the main text.
+Figure \ref{fig:power_cov_K3} in Appendix \ref{app:additional_simulation_results} presents the results for covariate selection with one-sided tests.
+The nominal level is 5\%.
 All results are based on 5000 simulation draws.
-Figures \ref{fig:power_cov_K3_2sided}--\ref{fig:power_clust} present the results.
+Figures \ref{fig:power_cov_combined}--\ref{fig:power_se_combined} present the results. \textbf{[FIGURES \ref{fig:power_cov_combined}--\ref{fig:power_se_combined} HERE.]}

 The power for detecting $p$-hacking crucially depends on whether the researchers use a thresholding or a minimum approach to $p$-hacking, the econometric method, the fraction of $p$-hackers, $\tau$, and the distribution of $h$.
 When researchers $p$-hack using a threshold approach, the $p$-curves are discontinuous at the threshold, may violate the upper bounds, and may be non-monotonic.
 Thus, tests exploiting these testable restrictions may have power when the fraction of $p$-hackers is large enough.